Chapter 1: Introduction to Templates

 No Template code generated if not used

 The compiler generates no executable code for a template unless the template is actually used in the program.
 A template serves only as a blueprint for a function or class parameterised by generic types.
+Templates use placeholder types rather than concrete data types.
+Without knowing the actual types, the compiler cannot produce object code from the template definition alone.

 Code generation happens only during template instantiation.
 This is when the compiler substitutes specific types for the generic parameters and compiles the resulting concrete function or class.
 The following example illustrates this behavior.